 Jason Santos is a celebrity chef in Boston, known for his blue hair, frequent TV appearances and mouth-watering food.
-This week, in probably the worst economy restaurants have ever experienced in modern times, he is starting construction on a new restaurant to open in August.
+This week, in probably the worst economy restaurants have ever experienced in modern times, is his launch for construction on a new restaurant, to open in August.
 Unlike his flashy restaurants in Boston, this one will be up in the suburbs near the ocean in a renovated gas station.
 There will be more outside seats than inside seats.
 The menu will be take-out friendly fish and chips.
 No TVs.
 No liquor.
 “I’ll try to do the nicest takeout place they’ve ever seen,” he told The Boston Globe.

 Laisun Keane decided in April, when no one was allowed out of their homes except for essentials, to start an art gallery.
 “I thought, just do something now,” said Keane, who opened her commercial art gallery in Lexington, Massachusetts.
 “It meant I had to use the Internet more than ever.”